amd/HPCTrainingDock/README.md

 **NOTE**: Once again, note that changes made while on the image to the directories from the host that are mirrored to the image will reflect once you exit the image.

-## 1.4 Operative System Info
+## 1.4 Operating System Info

-Currently, we are only supporting an Ubuntu operating system (OS), but work is underway to add support for Red Hat, Suse and Debian.
+Currently, we are mainly focused on Ubuntu, but limited support is also available for Red Hat, Suse and Debian.
+Work is underway to increase this support.

 ## 1.1 Supported Hardware

 Data Center GPUs, Workstation GPUs and Desktop GPUs are currently supported.

-Data Center GPUs (necessary for multi-node scaling as well as more GPU muscle): `AMD Instinct MI300A, MI250X, MI250, MI210, MI100, MI50, MI25`
+Data Center GPUs (necessary for multi-node scaling as well as more GPU muscle): `AMD Instinct MI300A, MI300X, MI250X, MI250, MI210, MI100, MI50, MI25`

 Workstation GPUs (may give usable single GPU performance) : `AMD Radeon Pro W6800, V620, VII`